Affidavit of Small Succession in Louisiana (Including Forms)

 There are many other things that must be sworn to in the Louisiana Affidavit of Small Succession, but the three big things above are the important ones for purposes of this article.

 Sounds like a good deal to avoid probate, doesn’t it?
-Well it can be a good deal to avoid a Louisiana probate in certain narrow situations.
+Well, it can be a good deal to avoid a Louisiana probate in certain narrow situations.
 But in my experience, the Affidavit of Small Succession’s application in Louisiana is limited.
-Most importantly because the Affidavit of Small Succession is used most often for a small home worth less than $125,000, and little to nothing else.
+Most importantly because the Affidavit of Small Succession is used most often for a small home worth less than $125,000, as well as mobile homes, cars and boats, and little to nothing else.

 Another reason the Louisiana Affidavit of Small Succession’s application to avoid probate is limited is that if that home needs to be sold (remember, this procedure is generally for a home under $125,000 and little else), this affidavit is a poor choice.
-That is because if all heirs are now owners of the home made possible by the Louisiana Affidavit of Small Succession, and one of those heirs is living in the home (or is not living in it but wants to), the only way for the other heirs to get their share of the home’s value would be to sue the heir(s) that does not want to sell (because he or she is typically living in it rent free) in a Partition by Licitation proceeding.
-The remedy in a Partition by Licitation is almost always the home is sold at a sheriff’s sale for cash.
-That cash price is usually a fraction of the home’s real value.
-That is, the value that someone who is purchasing on credit would pay for the home.
+That is because if all heirs are now owners of the home made possible by the Louisiana Affidavit of Small Succession, and one of those heirs is living in the home (or is not living in it but wants to), the only way for the other heirs to get their share of the home’s value would be to sue the heir(s) that does not want to sell (because he or she is typically living in it rent free) in a Partition lawsuit.
+The remedy in a Partition lawsuit is almost always the home is sold at a sheriff’s sale for cash or sold at a private sale for cash.
+The partition lawsuit can be an expensive judicial process.

-The only way to avoid this horrible situation is to go through the normal probate procedure and petition the judge to list the house for sale and eventually sell the house.
-In my experience, most judges will grant this petition (even if it is opposed) if the alternative is siblings suing one another in a Partition by Licitation proceeding, part of which is the eventual sheriff’s sale of the home.
+The only way to avoid this bad situation is to go through the normal probate procedure and petition the judge to list the house for sale and eventually sell the house in the succession proceeding.
+In my experience, most judges will grant this petition (even if it is opposed) if the alternative is siblings suing one another in a Partition proceeding, part of which is the eventual sale of the home.

 The bottom line is that the Affidavit of Small Succession to avoid probate in Louisiana can be a useful tool in certain narrow circumstances.
 But don’t let your estate planning revolve around it eventually being used.
 It’s not a planning device.
 It’s a cost avoidance mechanism if the situation is right.
 I usually draft Louisiana Affidavits of Small Succession for those clients at rates much lower than a full blown succession, and court costs are usually saved as well.